-Clinical features of malnutrition includes; reduced body weight, fat and muscle depletion, thin arms, legs with edema belly and face, stunted growth, intellectual development, frequent /severe infections, inability to get warm etc (Akseer et al., 2020).
+Clinical features of malnutrition include; reduced body weight, fat and muscle depletion, thin arms, legs with oedema belly and face, stunted growth, intellectual development, frequent /severe infections, inability to get warm etc (Akseer et al., 2020).

-Malnutrition can be prevented engaging in a well-balanced diet regularly with a variety of nutritious whole foods composition.
-The presence of sufficient nutrients intake needed by the body will adversely reduce micronutrient deficiencies that are common even with a fairly standard diet.
-Blood test will serve as a guide to find out if there are to improve micronutrient supplements in addition with healthcare provider that can help determine the correct dose intake (Animut et al., 2015; Solomon et al.,2024).
-The burden of malnutrition remain high and impacts children growth and chances of survival especially in low and middle-income countries.
+Malnutrition can be prevented by engaging in a well-balanced diet regularly with a variety of nutritious whole foods composition.
+The presence of sufficient nutrient intake needed by the body will adversely reduce micronutrient deficiencies that are common even with a fairly standard diet.
+Blood tests will serve as a guide to find out if there are to improve micronutrient supplements in addition with healthcare providers that can help determine the correct dose intake (Animut et al., 2015; Solomon et al.,2024).
+The burden of malnutrition remains high and impacts children growth and chances of survival especially in low and middle-income countries.
 Globally over 20% of children are stunted and wasted with hunger being on the increase over two decades of decline (Kiarie et al., 2021).

 Malnutrition has immensely contributed to related deaths of childhood diseases such as measles, and diarrhea.
-The most vulnerable groups are the pre-school children used as health and nutritional indicator in communities (Kayosi et al., 2018).
-PEM and micronutrient deficiency are most common types of malnutrition.
-The world health organization (WHO) estimated approximately 150-200 million children aged 5 year in developing countries as undernourished (Ahmed et al., 2018).
+The most vulnerable groups are the pre-school children used as health and nutritional indicators in communities (Kayosi et al., 2018).
+PEM and micronutrient deficiency are the most common types of malnutrition.
+The World Health Organization (WHO) estimated approximately 150-200 million children aged 5 years in developing countries as undernourished (Ahmed et al., 2018).

 MATERIALS AND METHODS